panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 type: post
 ---

-When a React component handles bursting events like window resize, scrolling, user typing into an input, etc. it makes sense to soften the handlers of these events.
-Otherwise, the handlers are invoked too often, and you risk making the application lagging or even unresponsive for a few seconds.
+When a React component handles bursting events like window resize, scrolling, user typing into an input, etc. &mdash; it's wise to soften the handlers of these events.
+Otherwise, since the handlers are invoked often, you risk making the application lagging or even unresponsive for a few seconds.
+That's when debouncing and throttling techniques are helpful.

-For example, if the user types a query into an input field, and the component filters a list of names for that query &mdash; then don't make the filter as soon as the user types a character, but wait around 300ms until the user has typed the last character &mdash; then perform filtering.
-This is debouncing.

-In this post, you'll learn how to correctly use React hooks to create debounced and throttled callbacks in React.
+In this post, you'll learn how to correctly use React hooks to apply debouncing and throttling techniques to callbacks in React.

 *If you're unfamiliar with debounce and throttle concepts, I recommend checking [Debouncing and Throttling Explained Through Examples](https://css-tricks.com/debouncing-throttling-explained-examples/).*

 ## 1. The callback without debouncing

-Let's say that component `<FilterList>` accepts as a prop a potentially quite big list of names (at least 200 records).
+Let's say that a component `<FilterList>` accepts a big list of names (at least 200 records).
 The component has an input field where the user types a query and the names are filtered by that query.

 Here's the first version of `<FilterList>` component: